No-Country/c9-02-t-csharp-react/README.md

     o	typeTransaction: If it is a deposit, it will be zero (“0”). o	typeDeposit: It can be “0” if it is a cash deposit via a cashier, “1” if it is through Paypal, and “2” if it is through Binance. o	amount: Amount to be deposited.
-    o	idDestinationAccount: ID of the account to which the deposit will be made.
+    o	Cbu_cvu: CBU or CVU of the account to which the transfer is to be made. o	alias: Alias of the account to which the transfer is to be made.

 •	The user will be able to make service payments.